rusefi/rusefi_documentation/HOWTO/HOWTO-join-slack-channel.md

 Slack in a group messenger that can be accessed through your browser or as an application on your PC.

 Before joining slack please read the section on [asking questions.](HOWTO-ask-questions)
-Please also read the section [Here.](D-is-for-DISTRACTION).
+Please also read the topic on [distraction.](D-is-for-DISTRACTION).
 And maybe even [Knowledge-best-practices-and-Channels](Knowledge-best-practices-and-Channels)

 #### Joining the channel